smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ⑦ You can configure the data writing options as follows:

-- Write if Empty: Adds data when the existing table is empty.
+- Write if Empty: Writes data only when the table does not exist already.
-- Append to Table: Adds data to the existing table.
+- Append to Table: Adds data on top of existing contents if the table already exists.
-- Overwrite Table: Overwrites the content of the existing table.
+- Overwrite Table: Overwrites the contents of the table if it already exists.

-⑧ The local file upload is canceled.
+⑧ Cancelation of "Local File Upload".

-⑨ The local file upload is complete.
+⑨ Completion of "Local File Upload".

 ##### **Create Schemas**

-In the Add Data menu, click on Create Schema to generate a new schema.
+In the Add Data menu, click on **Create Schema** to generate a new schema.

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_12.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_12.png)

 ① Enter the name of the schema you want to create.
 The schema name can include letters, numbers, and underscores, but it cannot start with a number.
 You cannot create schemas with duplicate names within the same database.

-② The schema creation is canceled.
+② Cancelation of "Create Schema".

-③ The schema creation is complete.
+③ Completion of "Create Schema".

 #### Delete Table